-- These increasingly rare early American photographs are comprised of metal and glass.
+- These images were very expensive because exposure times took up to a minute. https://daguerreiansociety.org/FAQ - These increasingly rare early American photographs are comprised of metal and glass.
 The image copied directly to a thin layer of pure silver on a copper substrate. - A mat was placed around the silver to keep the glass from direct contact with the image, then the glass was added.
-The edges were then sealed with wax or animal fat and wrapped in paper or fabric then enclosed in a decorative case. - These images were very expensive.
-Exposure times took up to a minute. www.daguerre.org/?page=DagFAQ - Daguerreotypes are quite sensitive.
+The edges were then sealed with wax or animal fat and wrapped in paper or fabric then enclosed in a decorative case. - Daguerreotypes are quite sensitive.
 If their seals are broken, or if the glass cracks they can suffer from a host of problems. - Condensation can cloud the image and invite mildew. - Exposure to humidity can cause mold. - Direct sunlight will cause the image to fade.
-Heat can dry the chemicals causing the emulsion layer to crack/ fissure. - Once the seal is broken on a Daguerreotype, there is no way for you to reverse the damage.
+Heat can dry the chemicals causing the emulsion layer to crack/ fissure. - Once the seal is broken on a Daguerreotype, you cannot reverse the damage.
 Seek out a qualified photo conservationist.
-See the list of companies at the end of the hand-out for more information.
+A list of companies is provided at the end of the hand-out.